LordeSid-04/AutoTrade/README.md

 ---

-## 📖 The Methodology
+## The Methodology

-Traditional quantitative projects often fall into classic traps: treating market data as online RL, ignoring transaction costs, optimizing for raw returns instead of risk, and utilizing cherry-picked backtesting windows.
+Traditional models often fall into the trap of treating market data as online RL, ignoring transaction costs, optimizing for raw returns instead of risk, and utilizing cherry-picked backtesting windows.

 This project aims for institutional rigor by actively preventing data leakage and optimizing for the **Conditional Value at Risk (CVaR)**.

-### 🧠 Workstream 1: LLM Macro Strategist (RAG)
+### Workstream 1: LLM Macro Strategist (RAG)
 We utilize **Retrieval-Augmented Generation (RAG)** via LangChain and ChromaDB.
 The LLM acts as the Chief Macro Strategist:
 1. **Ingests:** FOMC statements, CPI prints, and geopolitical news.
 2. **Reasons:** Classifies the current market into `risk-on`, `risk-off`, or `transitional`.
 3. **Constrains:** Outputs a strictly typed Pydantic JSON schema dictating the *Maximum Volatility Target* and *Sector Exposure Caps* for the downstream execution engine.

-### 🤖 Workstream 2: Risk-Sensitive Offline RL Executor
+### Workstream 2: Risk-Sensitive Offline RL Executor
 The execution engine is built on `d3rlpy` and a custom Gymnasium multi-asset environment.
 - **Offline CQL & TD3+BC:** Trains strictly on historical transitions, avoiding the forward-looking bias of online RL.
 - **CVaR Downside Penalty (Heuristic Reward Shaping):** Instead of a formal distributional RL framework, the step reward is penalized using a heuristic shaping term computed from trailing realized returns.
 If the portfolio breaches the 95% Value-at-Risk ($\text{VaR}_{95}$) of its own recent history, a strict Lambda multiplier heavily penalizes the Q-function.